LimmaTech Biologics

 Grant in 2025

 Visby Medical, Inc. is a diagnostics company based in San Jose, California, specializing in the development of polymerase chain reaction (PCR)-based diagnostic tests for infectious diseases.
-Founded in 2008 and formerly known as Click Diagnostics Inc., the company creates single-use, handheld testing kits that provide instrument-free results for various conditions, including COVID-19 and sexually transmitted infections.
-Visby Medical aims to redefine illness testing and treatment through a human-centric approach, focusing on accuracy and user experience.
-In addition to its diagnostic products, the company offers a mobile health care platform that encompasses health information, risk assessment, electronic medical records, and remote medical advice services, catering to governments, NGOs, and private health providers.
+Founded in 2008 and formerly known as Click Diagnostics Inc., the company focuses on creating single-use, handheld testing kits that provide instrument-free results for various health conditions, including respiratory infections and sexually transmitted diseases.
+Visby Medical aims to redefine the testing and treatment of illnesses through a human-centric, technology-driven approach, ensuring that diagnostic tools are not only highly accurate but also user-friendly.
+The company's services are utilized by governments, national NGOs, and private health providers, reflecting its commitment to making infectious disease testing more accessible and convenient for patients.

 Melio is a healthcare company based in Santa Clara, California, specializing in blood testing technology aimed at detecting prevalent infections.
 The company has developed a comprehensive blood test platform that identifies common pathogens responsible for bloodstream infections.
 Utilizing a patented melting technique followed by detailed analysis, Melio's technology enables quick and accurate identification of blood-based pathogens.
 This innovation allows healthcare providers to deliver timely and targeted treatment, addressing the urgent need for effective therapies while also contributing to the fight against antibiotic resistance.